TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant-heat-pump-cold-weather.md

 The heat pump uses its own temperature and pressure sensors to determine when a defrost is needed.
 The impact of ice built up is also visible in reduced performance.

 I saw my first defrost cycle on Nov 17 when the temperature was below 4°C all day.
-On cold days, there were are usually one or two defrosts during the day, with more overnight.
-At the coldest point, on the morning of Nov 19, there were three defrosts, one every two hours. s
+On cold days, there were usually one or two defrosts during the day, with more overnight.
+At the coldest point, on the morning of Nov 19, there were three defrosts, one every two hours.

 {% include candid-image.html src="/assets/images/home-assistant/defrost-cycle.png" alt="Defrost Cycle" %}

 This is a defrost cycle from Nov 21 with an outdoor temperature at 0°C. Defrosts are easily recognized in Open Energy Monitoring from the V shaped flow temperature curve.
 The telltale sign is that the flow temperature drops to below the return temperature as heat is removed.